st10477929/Websitep1/README.md

 - Refined image scaling using `object-fit` and `max-width`.
 - Improved navigation layout for tablet breakpoint.
 - Enhanced section padding and layout flow for desktop view.
+- Added enquiry form fields for preferences, hobbies, and suggestions.
+- Implemented gallery filter bar with jQuery for category sorting.
+- Created central JS asset file for all interactive features.

 ---